great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 suite.add_expectation(gxe.ExpectColumnValuesToNotBeNull(column="customer_id"))
 suite.add_expectation(gxe.ExpectColumnValuesToBeBetween(column="lifetime_spend", min_value=0, max_value=100000))
 ```
 An Expectation Suite is a group of Expectations that describe how data should be tested.
 A Validation Definition simply links an Expectation Suite to the data it describes via the Batch Definition we created in the previous step.
-We can then add Expectations to the Expectation Suite.
-In this example, we create an Expectation to check that the `customer_id` column values are never null.
-Separately, we create an Expectation to check that the values of the `lifetime_spend` column are between 0 and 100000.
+You can then add Expectations to the Expectation Suite.
+In this example, you create an Expectation to check that the `customer_id` column values are never null.
+Separately, you create another Expectation to check that the values of the `lifetime_spend` column are between 0 and 100000.
 Take a look at the [Expectations Gallery](https://greatexpectations.io/expectations/) to see the other Expectations you can create!

 ```python
 ## Validate your data